-The Seafood Inspection Program, Northwest Region (Seattle, Washington) and Southwest Region (Long Beach, California) report to the Office of International Affairs, Trade, and Commerce (OIATC) at NOAA Fisheries Headquarters.
-The Seafood Inspection Program (SIP) represents the United States in negotiations with other countries regarding their import requirements for seafood products from the United States.
-SIP assures compliance with all applicable food regulations, servicing establishments such as vessels, processing plants, and retail facilities.
-SIP can help program participants achieve their marketing goals while maintaining compliance with the applicable federal regulations and policies.
+The Seafood Inspection Program, Northwest Region (Seattle, Washington) and Southwest Region (Long Beach, California) report to the Office of International Affairs, Trade, and Commerce at NOAA Fisheries Headquarters.
+The Seafood Inspection Program represents the United States in negotiations with other countries regarding their import requirements for seafood products from the United States.
+The program ensures compliance with all applicable food regulations, servicing establishments such as vessels, processing plants, and retail facilities.
+The Seafood Inspection Program can help participants achieve their marketing goals while maintaining compliance with the applicable federal regulations and policies.

-The Northwest and Southwest Regional offices are responsible for the delivery of inspection services (e.g., evaluate fishery products; audit Approved Establishments; issue export health certificates to cover fish and fishery products shipped to foreign countries) on a fee-for-service basis to stakeholders in the states of Alaska, Arizona, California, Hawaii, Idaho, New Mexico, Montana, Nevada, North Dakota, Oregon, South Dakota, Texas, Utah, Washington, Wyoming and the U.S. territory American Samoa.
+The Northwest and Southwest regional offices are responsible for the delivery of inspection services (e.g., evaluate fishery products, audit Approved Establishments, and issue export health certificates to cover fish and fishery products shipped to foreign countries) on a fee-for-service basis to stakeholders in Alaska, Arizona, California, Hawaii, Idaho, New Mexico, Montana, Nevada, North Dakota, Oregon, South Dakota, Texas, Utah, Washington, Wyoming, and the U.S. territory American Samoa.